 Competing against both Armstrong Whitworth and Supermarine to provide an aircraft that met Specification B.12/36 only Short and Supermarine would have two prototypes ordered, however an

 air raid destroyed Supermarine's entry meaning only the design from Short was left and 200 of these were ordered.
-Before production began a half scale research aircraft made of wood was
+Before production began a half scale research aircraft made of wood, known as the Short S.31, was

 produced to asses the design and its aerodynamics and this flew on the 19th September 1938 at Rochester and would be used until 1943 by which time it had achieved over 100 flights.